yamchips/issue-tracker/Learning-notes.md

 Create an optional props called issue for IssueForm.
 Set default value of title and description field.

 Use IssueForm component in /issues/new/page.tsx and [id]/edit/page.tsx.

+### Build an API

+Create /api/issues/[id]/route.ts.
+Create a PATCH method and add two parameters: request and params from Props.

+In the PATCH function, first we check whether the request body fits issue schema, then we get the id parameter and use it to find the issue.
+If we cannot find the issue, return 404; otherwise, we update the issue.

+## Further work

+1. Update the status of an issue in edit issue page